Sampavi01/RagChatbot/RagBot-2.0/server/README.md

-# RagBot 2.0 Server
+# 🚀 RagBot 2.0 Server

-## Overview
-RagBot 2.0 Server is a FastAPI-based backend for a Retrieval-Augmented Generation (RAG) chatbot.
-It enables document upload, vector store management, and intelligent question answering using state-of-the-art language models and embeddings.

 ---

-## Features
+## 🧠 Overview
-- **PDF Upload**: Upload multiple PDF files for knowledge ingestion.
-- **Vector Store**: Documents are embedded and stored using ChromaDB for efficient retrieval.
-- **Question Answering**: Ask questions and get context-aware answers powered by Gemini and HuggingFace embeddings.
-- **Robust Error Handling**: All endpoints are protected with middleware for clean error responses.
-- **CORS Support**: Ready for integration with any frontend.
-- **Background Processing**: Vector store updates run asynchronously for fast uploads.
+RagBot 2.0 Server is a robust FastAPI backend for Retrieval-Augmented Generation (RAG) chatbots.
+It empowers users to upload documents, manage a vector store, and receive intelligent, context-aware answers using cutting-edge language models and embeddings.

 ---

+## ✨ Features
+- **Seamless PDF Uploads**: Effortlessly ingest multiple PDF files to expand your knowledge base.
+- **Advanced Vector Store**: Documents are embedded and indexed using ChromaDB for lightning-fast retrieval.
+- **Smart Question Answering**: Get precise, context-driven answers powered by Gemini LLM and HuggingFace embeddings.
+- **Resilient Error Handling**: Middleware ensures clean, informative error responses for all endpoints.
+- **Universal CORS Support**: Integrate with any frontend, anywhere.
+- **Efficient Background Processing**: Vector store updates run asynchronously for a smooth user experience.

+---

-## API Endpoints
+## 🔗 API Endpoints

 ### `POST /upload_pdfs/`
 Upload one or more PDF files.
 Files are saved and processed in the background.
-- **Request**: Multipart/form-data with files
+- **Request**: `multipart/form-data` with files
 - **Response**: JSON message indicating upload and processing status

 ### `POST /ask/`